-Severe spider bite symptoms occur as a result of injected spider venom.
-The severity of symptoms depends on the type of spider, the amount of venom injected and how sensitive your body is to the venom.
+Severe spider bite symptoms occur as a result of the venom that the spider injects.
+How severe the symptoms are depends on the type of spider, the amount of venom injected and how sensitive your body is to the venom.

-Black widow spiders can be found throughout the U.S. but more so in the southwestern states.
+Black widow spiders can be found throughout the U.S., except Alaska and the far north.
 They prefer to live in: